beetbox/beets/docs/guides/main.rst

 Installing beets on Windows can be tricky.
 Following these steps might help you get it right:

 1. If you don't have it, `install Python`_ (you want Python 3.6).
-On the last screen, the installer gives you the option to "add Python to PATH."
+The installer should give you the option to "add Python to PATH."
 Check this box.
 If you do that, you can skip the next step.

 2. If you haven't done so already, set your ``PATH`` environment variable to include Python and its scripts.
 To do so, you have to get the "Properties"